 Each state or territory has a body that handles complaints about the quality of services provided by a health professional or healthcare facility.

 The ASA provides a framework for listening to and responding to complaints about members that are referred to the ASA by those agencies or by members of the public directly.
-The framework includes the ASA Code of Conduct for Sonographers, Standards of Practice and the complaints procedure.
+The framework includes the ASA Sonographer Code of Conduct.